Pravargav/lifeStyle/Useful-Things-Life.md

 # -> I used to<ins> believe in science in my school days</ins>.Then there was no issue because I used to rely on myself.But when I started<ins> begging god</ins> for everything my life got completeley shattered.

 # -> It's great benefit to have a <ins> friends batch at home</ins> and <ins> another friends batch at workplace</ins>.In my university days every student have one at home and one at college.But I do'nt have a friends batch at college which totally destroyed my college life and career.I only have one batch at home.

+# -> Think before you make a habit.After making a habit it's almost impossible to retrack.